 This study requires observations of specific, measured flow releases into the bypassed reach for rating by study participants.
 Similarly, ranges of controlled flows may also require a level of observation as a component of the Instream Flow Study (Study 9) and the Whitewater Boating Flow Assessment (Study 31).
 At this time it is unclear how and what level demonstration flows would be necessary in those studies to meet those study objectives.
-If it is feasible, it would make sense to incorporate the elements of an aesthetic flow assessment analysis to the range of flows associated with those studies.
+If it is feasible and to the extent practicable, we will incorporate the elements of this aesthetic flow assessment analysis to the range of flows associated with those studies.

 Furthermore, there may be preliminary, non-flow assessment criteria and information that is required to determine what, if any, flows are suitable for those interests.
+TransCanada is investigating the mechanics of making controlled releases to the bypassed reach.
 All of this associated study determination should be completed before conducting a series of controlled flows specifically to address this study's aesthetic analysis.
 Alternatively, a series of controlled releases could be attempted solely for the purposes of this study should either of the associated flow demonstrations not prove feasible or adequate to meet the needs of this study's objectives.
 To the extent possible, aesthetic evaluations could also include naturally occurring spill events.

 No information is available to characterize the aesthetic conditions in the Bellows Falls bypassed reach.
-No minimum flow is required in the bypassed reach, and the amount of flow present is determined by the amount of spillage and leakage from the dam.
+No minimum flow is required in the bypassed reach, and the amount of flow present depends on the amount of spillage and leakage from the dam.
 When flows exceed project capacity, the excess water is spilled into the bypassed reach through two, 115-foot long roller gates that discharge water 15 to 18 feet below the impoundment surface.
 Flows over the stationary flashboards would occur when inflows exceed roller gate capacities combined with generator discharge (approximately 40,000 cfs).
 The minimum gate opening for these gates is 1 foot to prevent river debris from damaging the submerged seals or getting lodged and preventing the closure of gate.
 Considering the overall 3-foot range of operation of the impoundment, a 1-foot opening discharges 3,000 to 3,300 cfs into the bypassed reach.